 The flavors are authentic and perfectly balanced, just the way my family enjoys it.
 If you want more heat you can add extra spicy Thai chilies.
 For more tang or sweetness increase the amount of vinegar or sugar.

-Thai cucumber salad (ajaad) served with crispy Thai fish cakes and a bowl of sweet chili dipping sauce on a banana leaf with tropical flowers.
+Overhead shot of Thai cucumber salad with red chili and shallots, served with fish cakes and peanut sauce on a banana leaf.

 If you love fresh vegetables and have 15 minutes to spare, this is a must-try recipe that will become a favorite in no time!